ckan/ckan/doc/install-from-source.rst

 1. Activate your virtualenv and switch to the ckan source directory, e.g.::

-        . ~/pyenv/bin/activate
+        . /usr/lib/ckan/masaq/bin/activate
-        cd ~/pyenv/src/ckan
+        cd /usr/lib/ckan/masaq/src/ckan

 2. Backup your CKAN database using the ``ckan db dump`` command, for example::

-    paster --plugin=ckan db dump --config=/path/to/your/ckan.ini my_ckan_database.pg_dump
+    paster db dump -c /etc/ckan/masaq/development.ini masaq_2013-04-24.sql

-   This will create a file called ``my_ckan_database.pg_dump``, if something goes wrong with the CKAN upgrade you can use this file to restore the database to its pre-upgrade state.
+   This will create a file called ``masaq_2013-04-24.sql``, if something goes wrong with the CKAN upgrade you can use this file to restore the database to its pre-upgrade state.
 See :ref:`dumping and loading` for details of the `ckan db dump` and `ckan db load` commands.

 3. Checkout the new CKAN version from git, for example::